smic29/planner_app/README.md

      - At this point, I'm thinking that 512mb of memory is not enough for the project.
      - I'll try to deploy to render and see it the same issue still happens.
      - Created a new branch for render deploy changes.
-       - Render deploy was much better.
-The only issue right now(from what I notice) is delete actions and edit on category?
-       - Category: DELETE & Update(not updating category list.)
-       - Task: DELETE
+       - Render deploy was successful and is currently (03/14/24) the more stable deploy.
+Although it still doesn't have the ActionCable functionality that I really wanted to showcase.

+### What I've learned throughout the deployment process:
+   - The issue could be because of ActionCables.
+I'll come back to railway after studying ActionCable and websockets a bit more.
+   - Making the app fully integrated with Hotwire should be the first priority before thinking about enabling broadcasts.
+     - Making sure turbo_stream responses were operational first made the render deploy very stable.